-The total area of new planting and restocking in the UK was around 29 thousand hectares in 2013-14 (Table 1.13).
-Restocking accounted for over one half (55%) of this total.
-Broadleaved species accounted for around four fifths (83%) of the new planting area but just one quarter (27%) of the restocking area in 2013-14.
+Ten thousand hectares of new woodland were created and eighteen thousand hectares of woodland were restocked in the UK in 2014-15 (Table 1.13).
+Broadleaved species accounted for around three quarters (75%) of the new planting area but just 39% of the restocking area in 2014-15.